 Admittedly, setting up a retargeting campaign requires a bit of web literacy, so you may need to bring in an expert (like Spring Insight, wink, wink).
 But it’s well worth it in all the time and brainpower you’ll save.

 3. Paid Directories

-I recommend: While you should do your due diligence and look for a paid directory specific to your industry or target market, there are certain characteristics all paid directories have in common.
+While you should do your due diligence and look for a paid directory specific to your industry or target market, there are certain characteristics all paid directories have in common.
 Look for one that’s well-established and has clear standards that all sites must meet to merit inclusion.
 Check out Family Friendly Sites for an example of a legitimate paid directory.
-Obviously, you will want to find a paid directory that represents your industry.
+You will obviously want to find a paid directory representing your industry.